Two Door

 served the Thunderbird, as well as many other Ford models, throughout the

 sixties.
-The 390 would live on, for a few more years, in the engine bays
+The 390 would live on past 1968, for a few more years, in the

-of other cars, such as the Galaxie 500 and LTD, but would never again serve
+engine bays of other cars, such as the Galaxie 500 and LTD, but would never

-duty in a Thunderbird engine bay.
-Emission control equipment, in its infancy
+again serve duty in a Thunderbird engine bay.
+Emission control equipment,

-in 1968, would rob engines of considerable power.
-The Thunderbird was also
+in its infancy in 1968, would rob engines of considerable power.
+The Thunderbird

-getting quite heavy at this point, as more of them were loaded up with
+was also getting quite heavy at this point, as more of them were loaded

-extra luxuries such as air conditioning and power windows and seats.
-Performance
+up with extra luxuries such as air conditioning and power windows and seats.

-was really beginning to suffer due to these reasons, and the competition
+Performance was really beginning to suffer due to these reasons, and the

-was providing more cubic inches and more horsepower, which required that
+competition was providing more cubic inches and more horsepower, which

-the powerful 429 would have a short relationship with the Thunderbird,
+Ironically, even the powerful 429 would have a short relationship with

-as the car continued to grow longer and heavier in the seventies.
-The 429's
+the Thunderbird, as the car continued to grow longer and heavier in the

-sister, the 460 (originally designed for the Lincoln Division), would be
+seventies.
+The 429's sister, the 460 (originally designed for the Lincoln

 Soon after, smaller cars with smaller engines and better fuel efficiency